-We will then head to the Rietvlei dam, which serves as a prime viewing point for four heron species as well as Pin-tailed Whydah, Speckled Mousebird, Brown-throated Martin, Little Rush Warbler, African Marsh Harrier, and Lesser Swamp Warbler.
-Sooty Falcon, an extremely rare bird of prey for this area, continues to be an exhilarating find and appears to have taken up residence at a local hotel establishment - the bird has been seen in this area in 2012, 2013, and 2014 (only in the months of February, March, and April).
+We will then head to the Rietvlei dam, which serves as a prime viewing point for four heron species as well as Pin-tailed Whydah, Speckled Mousebird, Brown-throated Martin, Little Rush Warbler, African Marsh Harrier and Lesser Swamp Warbler.
 After the Rietvlei dam, we will return to your initial collection point, and this will be the end of our day.